andraugust/andraugust.github.io/stat_thermo.md

 Chemical potential has units of energy and is a measure of how willing a system is to gain or give up a particle.

-From these equations it's clear that $$S$$ is a more natural quantity to work with than $$\Omega$$ in the context of thermodynamics, and as such it makes sense to define thermal quantities in terms of it.
+From these equations it's clear that in the context of thermodynamics $$S$$ is a more natural quantity to work with than $$\Omega$$.
+As such it makes sense to define thermal quantities in terms of it.
 We can do this easily by taking the total derivative of $$S$$ and inserting the three identities above.
 The result is

 $$